General Facts and Figures

 María de Los Ángeles Félix Güereña, better known as María Félix, was born on April 8, 1914, in Alamos, Sonora, Mexico.

 She was one of the 16 children born to Bernardo Félix Flores, an army officer, and Josefina Güereña Rosas.
 The family moved to Guadalajara when Félix was 17 and that is where she went to university.
-She would soon get a taste of the times ahead when she was crowned as the Beauty Queen by her university, University of Guadalajara.
+She would soon get a taste of the times ahead when she was crowned the Beauty Queen by her university, the University of Guadalajara.

 It was in Guadalajara that she met Enrique Álvarez Alatorre, a salesman, whom she married after a brief romance in 1931.
-The couple had a child, Enrique in 1935, but the marriage didn’t last long and they divorced in 1938.
+The couple had a child, Enrique in 1935, but the marriage didn’t last long, and they divorced in 1938.

 Félix relocated to Mexico City with her son to escape the scrutiny and gossip she would have had to undergo as a “divorcee.”
 Félix soon found work as a plastic surgeon’s secretary in the city.